Abraham-Rubin-Shelah Open Colorings and a Large Continuum: Partition Products

 For any base closed $Y\subseteq X$, the restriction of the above partition product to $Y$ is obtained as in Definition \ref{simplified-partition-product}.
 One can check that this restriction is itself a partition product. \end{definition}

 \begin{example} The simplified partition products of items (\ref{restricted-memory-example-1})-(\ref{restricted-memory-example-2}) in Example \ref{restricted-memory-example} are in fact partition products, over the alphabet defined in the example with ${\mathbb P}_{\al_0}$ and ${\mathbb P}_{\al_1}$ viewed as simplified partition products rather than reduced to restricted memory iterations.
 This is easy to check; the coherent collapse condition is trivial since the various memory sets have empty intersection.
 In item (\ref{restricted-memory-example-3}) of the example one can obtain a partition product by making sure that the sets $B_\gamma$ intersect at initial segments.
-Specifically, select $B_\gamma$ and $\tau_\gamma$ so that for every $\gamma,\delta<\omega_2$, there is a $\mu$ so that $B_\gamma\cap B_\delta=\tau_\gamma[\mu]=\tau_\delta[\mu]$ (this is straightforward, for example, if each $B_\ga$ has ordertype $\om_1$).
+Specifically, select $B_\gamma$ and $\tau_\gamma$ so that for every $\gamma,\delta<\omega_2$, there is a $\mu$ so that $B_\gamma\cap B_\delta=\tau_\gamma[\mu]=\tau_\delta[\mu]$.
 It is then easy to check the coherent collapse condition for item (\ref{restricted-memory-example-3}) of the example. \end{example}

 \begin{remark} Suppose $\sigma$ is an acceptable rearrangement of a simplified partition product $\R$, and let $\R^*$ be the $\sigma$-rearrangement of $\R$.
 If $\R$ is a partition product, then so is $\R^*$.
 Similarly, if $\R^*$ is a partition product, then so is $\R$. \end{remark}